 * become more self-aware of your thoughts and emotions and how they might impact your driving behaviour

 Being mindful doesn't have to involve meditation although it can if you like.
-All the suggested mindfulness exercises in the six-week course on our website are short practical tasks that last from 20 seconds to 4 minutes.
+A learner drivers subscription includes our unique six-week mindfulness course as well as a range of other stress management solutions.
+All the suggested mindfulness exercises in the six-week course are short practical tasks that last from 20 seconds to 4 minutes.
 They can easily be fitted in around your life and several of the exercises you can carry out whenever you are in a car as a driver or passenger, for example, while putting on your seatbelt, getting into the driver seat or passenger seat and filling up with fuel.
 Focusing on actions in the present moment instead of worrying about what might happen is the main way that mindfulness reduces driving anxiety.

 Driver behaviour is the biggest contributing factor in 95% of road incidents and driver behavioural issues might include thrill-seeking, frustration, outside pressures, distraction and anxiety.
 Recognising and understanding how your personality, thoughts, emotions, values, beliefs and perceptions about other road users might impact your own driver behaviour can help you to be more self-aware and allow you to modify your behaviour and become a safer driver.

 Mindfulness helps you to recognise the thoughts and physical feelings that accompany different moods and situations and this self-awareness helps us to learn to control both our minds and our actions.
 Mindfulness is now recommended by the NHS to reduce stress and anxiety in everyday life.
-The good news is that practising mindfulness to reduce driving anxiety and driving test nerves will also positively impact other areas of your life.
+The good news is that practising mindfulness can help you mentally prepare for your driving test and at the same time reduce driving anxiety and nerves.
+It will also positively impact other areas of your life.